Best and Worst Foods For Your Teeth

 Fiber-rich fruits and vegetables – these goodies help by really stimulating saliva flow.
 Saliva is your best natural defense against cavities and gum disease.
 These types of foods also have a high water content so help to naturally ‘wash’ the mouth out

-Sugar Free Gum – this is a great way to stimulate saliva flow after eating a meal.
-The stimulated saliva will clear away food remnants as well as help neutralise the effects of any acidic foods/drinks.
+Sugar-Free Gum – this is a great way to stimulate saliva flow after eating a meal.
+The stimulated saliva will clear away food remnants as well as help neutralize the effects of any acidic foods/drinks.

 The Bad Guys

 Sticky sweats – it’s not just the sugar in sweets that is bad for your teeth.
 It’s how long the sugar is in contact with your teeth for.
-When choosing sweets it is therefore best to avoid sweats, which take a long, time to consume such as lollipops and caramels.
+When choosing sweets it is, therefore, best to avoid sweets, which take a long, time to consume such as lollipops and caramels.

-Dry mouth consumables – a side effect of alcohol and many medications is causing a dry mouth.
-You should realise by now how important saliva is in protecting your teeth.
-Reducing alcohol, changing medications or devising a scheme to over come the problems of dry mouth are important.
+Dry mouth consumables – a side effect of alcohol and many medications are causing a dry mouth.
+You should realize by now how important saliva is in protecting your teeth.
+Reducing alcohol, changing medications or devising a scheme to overcome the problems of dry mouth are important.